A beginners guide

 • Cons: Liquidity

-A fund manager might need to sell holdings to pay investors who are withdrawing the fund.
-If the asset is difficult to sell like property then this can result in delays in receiving your money back.
+Some funds, such as property funds, may need to sell assets to pay people withdrawing money from the fund.
+If the asset is difficult to sell there could be a delay in receiving your money.

 Exchange Traded Funds (ETFs)

 Exchange Traded Funds trade on a stock exchange like shares.
-However, unlike shares which are focused on one company, ETFs track an index, commodity, sector or currency and invest in a range of assets with an aim of closely tracking the performance.
+However unlike shares, which are focused on one company, ETFs invest in a range of assets and are designed to track an index, a commodity, a sector or currency.

 • Pros: Lower fees

-Benefits of an ETF are its cost effectiveness.
-They offer lower fees than managed funds due to lower operating costs.
+The benefit of ETFs is cost effectiveness.
+They offer lower fees due to lower operating costs.

 • Cons: Performance